 You can access La Flégère by Brévent (as the two mountains are linked with a liaison cable car) but with young kids we find it’s easier to take the 5 minute bus ride from town or drive and park in the large free car park at La Flégère.

-Plus half way down there's the excellent Mont Blanc Legend snow playground.
-You can't miss it - flags fly furiously in the breeze and banners adorned with marvellous graphics of the evil witch and beautiful sylphs (read the story down at the bottom lift station.)
-Here little ones can clamber through snow tunnels, slide down carved out ice slides and crawl inside igloos.
+Half way down there’s the excellent Mont Blanc Legend snow playground.
+You can’t miss it – flags fly furiously in the breeze and banners adorned with marvellous graphics of the evil witch and beautiful sylphs (read the story at the bottom of the lift station).
+Here littles ones can clamber through tunnels, whizz down slides.
+There’s even a ZIP WIRE!

-When you leave the 'snowground' the Libellules continues with more hanging targets to jab at and another slider box before finishing at the lift.
+On leaving the ‘snowground’ the Libellules piste continues with more hanging targets to jab at and another slider box.

 Check out our movie clip below to see just how great this area is.
 As any ski parent knows, the secret to a fabulous family ski holiday is to keep everyone happy – I think La Flégère has this one in the bag!

 GOOD TO KNOW:

 Buy a 1 day or a 4 hour pass to access La Flégère.
 The ‘Chamonix Le Pass’ ski pass covers you for Brévent-Flégère, Les Grand Montets or Le Tour BUT if you think you can ski in the morning and have enough stamina to do some sightseeing in the afternoon (….debatable with kids but older kids maybe yes) DEFINITELY buy the Mont Blanc Unlimited pass, it’s a bit more but gives you free access to both the Aiguille du Midi cable car AND the Montenvers train up the Mer du Glace – two famous tourist attractions that you won’t want to miss.